 Installing JDK 8

-Double click on downloaded file to start the installation.
+Double click on the downloaded file to start the installation.
 After the welcome screen, you are presented with the custom setup screen.
 Note down the install location.

-Click on Next button, will start the installation.
+Click on the Next button, will start the installation.
 Once the installation is complete, the installer installs the JRE Components.
 Accept it and continue to install JRE as well.

 JAVA_HOME Environment variable

 The next step is to set up the JAVA_HOME variable to point to the installation directory.
 We noted down the Installation directory in the previous step, which is in the C:\Program Files\Java\jdk1.8.0_bxx folder where bxx is the update number.
-Follow the following Steps.
+Follow the following steps.

 - Go to Control Panel -> System ( or Control Panel -> System and security)